ObiAmal/political-research/appendices.md

 * When defining a new term or phrase, either italicize it or put it in quotations.
 * Italicize the titles of books but use quotation marks around the titles of studies.
 * Do not excessively bold: only use it for a few incredibly important points in each chapter.
 * When citing studies, cite the authors and then the year of publication.
-For example, [Obi et al. 2020](https://obiamal.github.io/political-research/).
+For example, a citation for a study that Obi created would be [Obi 2020](https://obiamal.github.io/political-research/).
 Make sure the citation is a link that leads to a website with the actual text of the study (no ResearchGate, for example).
 * When citing news articles or non-academic material, it is acceptable to simply cite sources by:
   * adding ([source](https://en.wikipedia.org/wiki/Main_Page)) at the end of the sentence (before the period),
   * [making the claim itself a link to the source](https://en.wikipedia.org/wiki/Main_Page),